 We sit on a bench at the edge, the boy asks for our order in English and is visibly proud that he can do that.
 His mother speaks only Hindi and sits on the floor to peel potatoes and dice onions.
 The fireplace is right next to it, we can watch her baking Roti in the embers.

 From time to time other Indians pass by, says the „art dealer“ from the shop on the same farm.
 That seems to be the boy’s grandfather.
 The father works somewhere far away.
 That is not uncommon in India – there are many migrant workers who commute between several places during the season and work as day labourers.

 We feel really taken in, more like in a family than in a restaurant.
 It tastes great!
 The boy writes the bill by hand on a tiny piece of paper.
 His mother rewards him with admiring glances.
 Happily, full and satisfied we say goodbye.

 I visit our „safari crew“ once again, who are sitting across the street in the „regular restaurant“.
 They didn’t get to see a tiger today, only hear several of them roaring loudly.
 The Frenchman and a West German from Freiburg advertise me very intensively to come along again tomorrow – without sharing the costs, the whole thing is quite an expensive pleasure.
 But my demand is saturated for the time being and we want to travel on the next morning.

 Before departure we all meet again.
 Bafathi is also there and is happy to see us again.
 The Frenchman was probably very lucky in the morning, they were able to observe and photograph a tiger for several minutes.

-Did you like that story?
+Did you like that story about the safari in the Kanha tiger reserve?
 Then share the link to the article in your „social media“!
 Thanks!